mostafa-rio/vue3-vite-library-template/README.md

 ### Build
 You can build your library using `npm run build` command.
 A `dist` folder will be created in the root directory containing the `ESM` and `CJS` files.
-All of the declration file will be automatically generated inside that folder.
+All of the declration files will be automatically generated inside that folder.